Msde-7/Msde-7/README.md

 - **Lawgic**: Developing a platform to gamify LSAT prep with React, TailwindCSS, Firebase, and React Native.
 - **Java Neural Network**: Built a scalable neural network from scratch, achieving 99.6% accuracy on MNIST digit recognition.
+- **EduAdvisor AI**: Created a full-stack AI course planner using Gemini API; analyzed 100k+ records to guide scheduling.
-- **Eclipse Livestream**: Led live streaming for the Great American Solar Eclipse, reaching 3,000+ online viewers.
+- **Eclipse Livestream**: Led live streaming for the Great American Solar Eclipse, reaching 3,000+ online and 5,000+ in-person viewers.
+[Livestream](https://www.youtube.com/watch?v=r6A4q5nO0rY&ab_channel=2024TotalEclipseWebstreamsforIULuddy)
 - **[Personal Website](https://gabeshores.com)**: Designed and built a custom portfolio to showcase projects and skills.

 ---

 ## Research & Experience

-- **Math Cancer Lab**: Optimizing cell simulations using Python and C++ to advance cancer research.
+- **Math Cancer Lab**: Contributing to an open-source cell modeling project, optimizing simulations in Python and C++ to achieve up to 1000% speedups.
-- **Data Team Member**: Leveraged Python, Tableau, and Excel to drive engagement and analyze trends at IU's advising services.
+- **IU Advising Data Team**: Leveraged Python, Tableau, and Excel to boost advising engagement by over 100%.
-- **Fintech @ IU**: Teaching 265+ members coding concepts and building tools like RESTful Discord bots to enhance club activities.
+- **Fintech @ IU**: Teaching 265+ members CS concepts; built and deployed bots interfacing with trading APIs via Discord and GroupMe.

 ---